2060-io/auth-demo/README.md

 - `./manage start`: this will start the project.
 Follow the script prompts to select the appropriate runtime options: they will be saved in an `env` file for the next execution.
 - `./manage example`: this will create the example values ​​in the controller for the example use.
+**Note**:By default, you don't need to execute this command as the example will create the necessary default values.
+If you want to customize the credentials, you can edit the init-mongo.sh file and then execute the command `./manage example`.
 - To reset everything (including removing container data and selected options in the `env` file) execute `./manage rm`.

 A list of all available commands is visible by executing `./manage -h`.